niharhEAVR/Cohort-3.0-DevOPs/03_class/01_notes/04_linting.md

-Sure!
-Let’s dive deep into what **linting** is and how it works in a project, especially in the context of software development (JavaScript, TypeScript, etc.).

----

 ## 🔍 What is Linting?

 **Linting** is the process of **analyzing source code** to flag programming errors, bugs, stylistic errors, and suspicious constructs.